 We have dinner and sleep in a homestay in the village.

-After an early breakfast, we transfer to Kieta Airport to catch Airlines PNG flight at 8:05 back to Port Moresby by 11:20 including a layover in Rabaul.
+After an early breakfast, we transfer to Kieta Airport to catch our morning flight back to Port Moresby.

 End of tour, numerous international connections are available to Hong Kong, Singapore, Australia and others.

 – Visa fees for Papua New Guinea if applicable (most countries get a free visa on arrival, YPT can assist for those of countries which don’t)

 – International Flights to and from Port Moresby